zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

       </dependency>
       ```

-2. In your application, create your java class which will be used to create an instance of `ZaasClient`, which enables you to use its method to login, query, and to issue passTicket.
+2. In your application, create your java class used to create an instance of `ZaasClient`, which enables you to use its method to login, query, and to issue a PassTicket.

 3. To use `zaas-client`, provide a property file for configuration.